 If a tiger captures your attention, whether in real life or in art, a film, or the media, pay attention.
 There are no coincidences.
 The tiger has special messages for you that can help to guide you on your soul’s journey.

 When the tiger is your spirit guide, you are blessed with an omnipotent protector.
 The tiger possesses a winning combination of strength, beauty, independence, and shrewd perception.

-The tiger spirit animal inspires you to become the master of your domain, whether that is in a field of knowledge, skill – or even mastery over yourself in some way.
+The tiger spirit animal inspires you to become the master of your domain, whether that’s a field of knowledge, a skill – or even mastery over yourself in some way.
 In becoming a master, you can fulfill your potential on Earth, becoming the person your spirit intends to be in this lifetime.

-In addition to the tiger spirit guide, if you’re curious about other animals who might be your spirit animals, you can take UniGuide’s spirit animal test and read more about the history of spirit animals.
+In addition to the tiger spirit animals, if you’re curious about other animals who might be your spirit guides, you can take UniGuide’s spirit animal test and read more about the history of spirit animals.

-An animal totem encapsulate the protective powers of the animal they represent.
+An animal totem encapsulate the protective powers of the animal it represents.
 Thus, the tiger totem serves as a helpful symbol for manifesting strength, confidence, and independence in your life.
-The tiger totem is also a helpful symbol when you want to command the respect of others and demonstrate your earned right to be where you are.
+The tiger totem is also helpful when you want to command the respect of others and demonstrate your right to be who you are meant to be.

 Tiger Power Animal

 Summon the spirit of the majestic tiger power animal when you are facing adversity or need to summon more confidence in a given situation.
 The spirit of the tiger can help to infuse courage and fiery determination in your heart.
-The tiger power animal is also a helpful reminder when going into situations where you need to “own things” whether it be an interview, a negotiation, or a performance of some kind.
+The tiger power animal is also a helpful reminder when you go into situations where you need to “own it” whether it’s an interview, a negotiation, or a performance of some kind.

 Tiger Dream Meanings